jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 date: 2019-08-30
 draft: false
 description: >
-  Compilation of Jenkins X information presented at DevOps World | Jenkins World 2019.
+  The top 12 things I learned about Jenkins X at DevOps World | Jenkins World
 categories: [blog]
 keywords: [Jenkins X,DevOps World,Jenkins World,2019]
 slug: "jenkins-x-key-takeaways-2019"
 aliases: []
 author: John McGehee
 ---
-Jenkins X was the star of the show at the DevOps World | Jenkins World conference.
-In this article I will share with you the nine key things I learned about Jenkins X. Even if you never use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application on Kubernetes.
+Jenkins X was the star of the show at DevOps World | Jenkins World 2019.
+In this article I will share with you the dozen key things I learned about this exciting new cloud native CI/CD tool.
+Even if you never use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application on Kubernetes.

 If you need help with this kind of stuff, I'm looking for a new opportunity--connect with me at [@johnmcgehee](https://twitter.com/johnmcgehee) or jenkins-x@johnnado.com.

 ## Tekton

 [Vic Iglesias](https://twitter.com/vicnastea), Cloud Solutions Architect at Google presented the technical details of Tekton.
 [Tekton](https://github.com/tektoncd) is an open API spec for describing CI/CD pipelines on Kubernetes.
 Kubernetes is the portable, open-source container orchestration system.
 Tekton grew out of Knative build.
 The goals of Tekton are:

 *   Make CI/CD pipelines composable across the organization
 *   Declarative
 *   Reproducible
 *   Cloud native: a stateless infrastructure that easily scales out

 Tekton is an API spec and implementation, not a finished CI/CD tool.
 Jenkins X is the most prominent tool based on Tekton.

 Tekton also has some useful subprojects:

 * [Tekton dashboard](https://github.com/tektoncd/dashboard) helps you visualize what is going on when you start out, but it is not a full featured Jenkins-style UI
 * The [Tekton catalog](https://github.com/tektoncd/catalog) contains various reusable Tekton _Tasks_.
 This is your opportunity to contribute to Tekton.

 ### The future of Tekton

 The Tekton near term roadmap calls for:

 * Event triggering
 * Log uploading
 * SCM support

 Longer term:

 * Pause and resume
 * partial execution
 * Access control
 * Configuration as code
 * Notifications

 Find out how to get involved at the [Tekton Community project on GitHub](https://github.com/tektoncd/community).